RohanSatram/WorkoutAssistant/README.md

 ## Adding Your Own Workouts

-You can expand FitRac with your own custom workouts:
+You can add your own custom workouts:

 1. **Reference Videos**: